Belal-Abdelrhman/Diabetes-DeepDive/README.md

 Creation of various plots and charts to represent data distributions, relationships, and trends.
 Includes heatmaps, histograms, scatter plots, and more for intuitive data exploration.

+## Data Preparation:

+Feature engineering and encoding to prepare data for modeling.
+Normalization and scaling techniques to enhance model performance.
+Results and Evaluation:

 ## Modeling:

 ### Regression: Techniques to model and predict continuous variables related to diabetes.
 ### Classification: Methods to classify data points into categories such as disease presence or absence.
 ### Clustering: Unsupervised learning to find natural groupings within the data.
-### Deep Learning: Advanced models for capturing complex patterns and making predictions.
-Data Preparation:

-Feature engineering and encoding to prepare data for modeling.
-Normalization and scaling techniques to enhance model performance.
-Results and Evaluation:

-Evaluation of model performance using various metrics.
+## Evaluation of model performance using various metrics.
 Analysis of results and insights to understand predictions and trends.